Sciguy-Schrodinger/Level_Builder_Game/README.md

 # 🏗️ Level Builder Game

-A level-building game where players can create, save, and play custom levels.
+A level-building game where players can create and play custom levels.
 Built with **C++** and **Raylib**.

 ---

 ## 🎮 Features

-- 🖱️ Click and drag to place platforms
+- 🖱️ Click and drag to place limited number of platforms in a clever way
+- ▶️ Playtest your levels immediately
 - ↪️ Revise and playtest your levels to achieve the goal
-- ▶️ Playtest your levels immediately
 - 🎨 Simple grid-based snapping
 - 🔊 Sound effects and music